ellipsis/ellipsis/README.md

 The `ellipsis` executable provides a number of useful commands for interacting with your dotfiles.

+- `ellipsis install`
+    - Install a new ellipsis module.
 - `ellipsis status`
     - Get current commit of every dotfile module.
 - `ellipsis update`